NehrDani/Datepicker/README.md

-## Datepicker plugin in plain javascript - no dependencies
+## Javascript Datepicker | lightweight, customizable CSS, no dependencies, extendable

-Work in progress...
+**Work in progress...**

-The core functions work well.
+There is some work needed to implement it.
-There is still some work to implement it though.
+So here are some examples how to implement and use it : https://nehrdani.github.io/Datepicker/

-But here are some examples how to implement and use it : https://nehrdani.github.io/Datepicker/
+A detailed feature list, and setup guide is coming soon.

-Feel free to try, I appreciate every feedback.
+**Feel free to try, I appreciate every feedback.**

-I'm not planning to add any implmenting features into the core.
+*I'm not planning to add any implementing features into the core.
 I want the core slick and lightweight.
-I think the Datepicker is much more flexible and expandable without that bloat.
+I think the Datepicker is much more flexible and extendable without that bloat.*